Unix: History

+In 2026, a previously unknown magnetic tape containing Version 4 Unix was discovered at the University of Utah and recovered successfully at the Computer History Museum in California.
+The tape represents the earliest known surviving distribution of Version 4 and provides additional insight into the early development of Unix.

 Bell Labs produced several versions of Unix that are collectively referred to as Research Unix.
-In 1975, the first source license for UNIX was sold to Donald B. Gillies at the University of Illinois Urbana–Champaign (UIUC) Department of Computer Science.
+In 1975, the first source license for UNIX was sold to Donald B. Gillies at the University of Illinois Urbana-Champaign (UIUC) Department of Computer Science.

-During the late 1970s and early 1980s, the influence of Unix in academic circles led to large-scale adoption of Unix (BSD and System V) by commercial startups, which in turn led to Unix fragmenting into multiple, similar — but often slightly and mutually incompatible — systems including DYNIX, HP-UX, SunOS/Solaris, AIX, and Xenix.
+During the late 1970s and early 1980s, the influence of Unix in academic circles led to large-scale adoption of Unix (BSD and System V) by commercial startups, which in turn led to Unix fragmenting into multiple, similar – but often slightly and mutually incompatible – systems including DYNIX, HP-UX, SunOS/Solaris, AIX, and Xenix.
 In the late 1980s, AT&T Unix System Laboratories and Sun Microsystems developed System V Release 4 (SVR4), which was subsequently adopted by many commercial Unix vendors.

 In the 1990s, Unix and Unix-like systems grew in popularity and became the operating system of choice for over 90% of the world's top 500 fastest supercomputers, as BSD and Linux distributions were developed through collaboration by a worldwide network of programmers.
-In 2000, Apple released Darwin, also a Unix system, which became the core of the Mac OS X operating system, later renamed macOS.
+In 2000, Apple released OS X Rhapsody, also a Unix system, which is the core of the Mac OS X operating system.

 Unix-like operating systems are widely used in modern servers, workstations, and mobile devices.